 Qualifications: We are seeking a well-organized, skilled communicator with a passion for service.
-Bachelor's degree is required.
+Bachelor's degree is required, Master's degree is welcome.
 The ideal candidate will be an alumna(us) of a CVN member program, have experience with retreat planning, and will have worked closely with communities of women religious.
 Candidates should have a demonstrated commitment to racial justice and diversity work.
 Strong technology skills, including social media experience are a plus.
 Fluency in Spanish is a plus.
 Periodic travel is involved.

 As part of Catholic Volunteer Network’s commitment to recruiting and retaining a just and representative work and volunteer force, they encourage people of color and individuals with disabilities to apply.
 Catholic Volunteer Network is an equal opportunity employer.
 It is their policy that employees and volunteers should be able to enjoy an environment free from all forms of unlawful discrimination.
 All decisions regarding recruiting, hiring, promotion, assignment, training, termination, and other terms and conditions of employment or volunteer work will be made without unlawful discrimination on the basis of race, color, national origin, sex, sexual orientation, gender identity or expression, disability, or any other factor that the law protects from employment discrimination.

 Letters of interest, CVs, or questions can be submitted to HR@MKLM.ORG